dqops/dqo/docs/examples/data-validity/percentage-of-valid-latitude-and-longitude.md

 # Percentage of valid latitude and longitude

+## Overview

-Verifies that the percentage of valid latitude and longitude values are above a set threshold.
+The following example shows how to verify that the percentage of valid latitude and longitude values are above a set threshold.

 **PROBLEM**